cis-gov-pl/docker-introduction/markdown/prerequisites.md

 !SUB
 ### Setup
-* For the workshop we use an VM instance @ CIŚ cluster:
+* For the workshop we use an VM instance @ CIS cluster:
   * Connection details on paper sheets you recieved
   * Requires SSH client ( [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) on windows )
 * Alternatively you can run the handson on your local machine